 Transportation: Airfare to and from Hong Kong paid by employee with partial reimbursement from assigned school upon completion of contract.
 Ground transportation to and from assigned school paid by Maryknoll.

-Program website: www.chinaserv.org
+Program Website: www.chinaserv.org

 Duration: Program runs from late August to July.

-Position Description: Teaching English conversation and American culture classes to undergraduate or graduate students at Southwest University.
-Southwest University is the host institution for the CSB/SJU study abroad program in China.
+Eligibility: Bachelor of Arts is required.
 Those with social science and humanities degrees and/or teaching experience or TESOL training are especially encouraged to apply.